fathym-deno/atomic-icons/README.md

 ## Icon Sources

-Any SVG can be shifted into a sprite sheet, the following provide a nice place to find the icons you want to use in your organizations customized icon set.
+Any SVG can be shifted into a sprite sheet, the following sites provide a nice place to find the icons you want to use in your organizations customized icon set.

 ### Icônes(https://icones.js.org/collection/all)